Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 As false teachers characterize the Christian era; false prophets characterize the Jewish era.

-This message, preached by John the Baptist (Mat 3:2) and by Jesus during His early ministry (4:17), was set aside when Israel rejected the King.
+This message, preached by John the Baptist (Mat 3:2) and by Jesus during His early ministry (4:17), was temporarily set aside, when Israel rejected their King.
 During the Tribulation period, it will be preached again, because the second coming of the King will be near.

-[During the present age, we proclaim the Gospel of the Grace of God in Christ Jesus (Acts 20:24,25), which enables entrance into His spiritual kingdom (Col 1:5,6,12-14).
-The Gospel of the Kingdom relates specifically to the imminent return of the King to establish His earthly Kingdom.]
+[During the present Church Age, we proclaim the Gospel of the Grace of God in Christ Jesus (Acts 20:24,25), by which believers are delivered from sin and judgment (Rom 1:16-18) and are made citizens of Christ's spiritual heavenly kingdom (Col 1:5-6,12-14).
+The Gospel of the Kingdom relates specifically to the imminent return of the King to establish His Kingdom on earth.]

 he that endures unto the end... shall be saved (v.13)-